Preview of Run With the Wind

-In less than 15 minutes there would be a dead man in her front yard.
+Sarah Jacobs could not have known, but in less than 15 minutes there would be a dead man in her front yard.

-Sarah went to the Guild offices, made a number of telephone calls to complete arrangements for the crippled tanker, and then drove home, thinking she’d make a late breakfast for her son.
+Sarah went to the Pilot’s offices, made several telephone calls about the necessary arrangements, and then drove home, thinking she’d make a late breakfast for her son.

 She needed money.

 Benjamin, stricken with polio in his second year of life, had undergone years of doctors, hospitals and therapy.
 He was better.
 However, the treatments, the doctors and the hospitals had been expensive, and Sarah’s trust fund was now, for all practical purposes, depleted.